 - Whether it’s a 1 dog, or multiple dog training system

-- What options the collar has for sending a cue to your dog – 3 main ones are sound, vibrate or stimulate (very low frequency shock)
+- What options the collar has for sending a cue to your dog – 3 main ones are sound, vibrate or static stimulation (very low frequency shock)

 When You Might Use An E Collar Or Shock Collar For Your German Shepherd